-- The ratio of net profit before taxation and revaluations (before extraordinary items) to average shareholder funds shall be at least 10% for the 3 years commencing 1 July 2017. - A return of an annual dividend to the shareholder within a range of 40-70% of the company's net profit after tax, after adjusting for returns to shareholders via subvention payment. - Compliance with statutory and regulatory requirements enabling Westroads Ltd, Westland Holdings Ltd and Westland District Council to comply with the Local Government Act.
+- The ratio of net profit before taxation and revaluations (before extraordinary items) to average shareholder funds shall be at least 10% for the 3 years commencing 1 July 2019. - A return of an annual dividend to the shareholder within a range of 40 to 70% of the Company's net profit after tax, after adjusting for returns to shareholders via Subvention Payment. - Compliance with statutory and regulatory requirements that will allow Westroads Ltd, Westland Holdings Ltd and the Westland District Council to comply with the Local Government Act.